smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 **Chinese Character Labels and Pinyin Labels**

-* In version 1.0.0, `TARA:hasChineseName` (372 uses) stored Pinyin romanizations, not Chinese characters.
+* In version 1.0.0, `tara:hasChineseName` (372 uses) stored Pinyin romanizations, not Chinese characters.
 This version corrects that: the property has been replaced by two distinct properties:
-  * `TARA:hasChineseLabel` (375 values) — now stores actual Chinese character strings (汉字) for all meridians and meridian acupoint classes.
+  * `tara:hasChineseLabel` (375 values) — now stores actual Chinese character strings (汉字) for all meridians and meridian acupoint classes.
-  * `TARA:hasPinyinLabel` (365 values) — new property storing the Pinyin romanization (previously conflated with `hasChineseName`).
+  * `tara:hasPinyinLabel` (365 values) — new property storing the Pinyin romanization (previously conflated with `hasChineseName`).
 During migration, the Pinyin values themselves were also reviewed and corrected:

     | Acupoint | Old value (`hasChineseName`) | New value (`hasPinyinLabel`) | Change type                     |